nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [packed_simd](https://github.com/rust-lang/packed_simd) - Portable Packed SIMD Vectors for Rust standard library.
 - [Bardecoder](https://github.com/piderman314/bardecoder) - Detect and decode QR Codes, written in 100% Rust.
 - [Lagoon](https://github.com/zesterer/lagoon) - Thread pool crate with an array of features.
+- [MiniJinja](https://github.com/mitsuhiko/minijinja) - Powerful but minimal dependency template engine for Rust which is based on the syntax and behavior of the Jinja2 template engine.
+- [moveit](https://github.com/google/moveit) - Library for safe, in-place construction of Rust (and C++!) objects.

 ## Cargo Plugins